linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/LUpper.md

 synonyms:
 ---

+A broad annotation for a Upper layer cortical neuron signature

 Justification:

-"Satb2 Is a Postmitotic Determinant for Upper-Layer Neuron Specification in the Neocortex" Britanova et al., Neuron 2008
+[https://pubmed.ncbi.nlm.nih.gov/18255031/] "Satb2 Is a Postmitotic Determinant for Upper-Layer Neuron Specification in the Neocortex"